 This walk covers almost 95 km averaging 18.5km per day.
 The walking is mostly easy to moderate, with a small amount of more strenuous walking.
 There is some extended beach walking on soft sand, some scenic cliff top walks, undulating tracks, and the occasional short steep climbs.
 The walk is a relatively easy grade but a long one at almost one hundred kilometres.

 We organize all accommodation, most meals, transfers, detailed maps and comprehensive walk notes to allow you more time focused on the walk and less about organizing it.
 The Mornington Peninsula has a well-deserved reputation for fine food and wine and great health and wellness experiences.
 We’ve chosen accommodation which affords you the opportunity to indulge along the way.
 You won’t feel guilty either having walked approximately 100km!
 We move your luggage ahead for the next night’s accommodation, and your lunches are freshly prepared by your hosts ready for your departure.

-Suggestion: Build in a rest day in the Cape Schanck area and enjoy a day at the famous Peninsula Hot Springs.
+Suggestion: Build in a rest day in the Rosebud or Sorrento areas and enjoy a day at the famous Peninsula Hot Springs.
 Another great opportunity for a rest day is in the Sorrento area, where you can take the ferry across to historic Queenscliff for the day.